raduenuca/sf-crime-statistics/README.md

-# Udacity Data Streaming Nanodegree: SF Crime Statistics with Spark Streaming
+# Udacity Data Streaming Nanodegree Program: SF Crime Statistics with Spark Streaming

 1. How did changing values on the SparkSession property parameters affect the throughput and latency of the data?